CI-Dominik/pp2-card-battle/README.md

 ## **ACCESSIBILITY**

 ## Lighthouse testing
 * Lighthouse testing was used to determine the site's performance, accessibility, best practices and SEO.
-Special emphasis was layed on performance and accessibility to provide a great user experience for every visitor, no matter the device or conditions.<br>
+Special emphasis was laid on performance and accessibility to provide a great user experience for every visitor, no matter the device or conditions.<br>
 The performance rating on mobile devices gave varying results between 84% and 99%, depending on the run.
 This is because of the largest contentful paint and needs to be addressed in the future for more stable results.<br>
 The results for desktop view were perfect in every category.